va1r33/SmartCitySim/README.md

 Users construct a tile-based city, activate smart-city interventions, and observe real-time changes in traffic congestion, CO₂ emissions, energy consumption, population growth, and citizen happiness.

-This project is developed as a **graduation thesis in Computer Engineering at Dongseo University** and serves as both:
+This project is developed as a **graduation project** and serves as both:

-• an educational sustainability simulator
+• an educational sustainability simulator that helps users understand trade-offs between transport, climate, and livability
-• a research foundation for future AI-driven urban simulation
+• a research foundation for future AI-driven urban simulation, integrating IoT + AI + gamification in urban planning

 ---